 In the fall and winter, dry northeasterly “Santa Ana” winds sweep across southern California with a vengeance, pelting coastal areas with dust storms and fanning wildfires.
 In a new study, a team of scientists has detailed just how destructive Santa Ana fires are in comparison to summer wildfire.
+The Split Personality Of Santa Ana Fires have caused so much damage.

 While Santa Ana fires can occur any time between October and April, they are most common in October, when the weather is dry and a pressure gradient builds up between the Great Basin to the east and the cool Pacific Ocean to the west.
 The weather pattern sends gusty, dry winds streaming down the lee side of inland mountain ranges and toward the coast.
 (Meteorologists call this wind pattern a foehn wind; Santa Ana is a regional name for foehn winds with an etymological history discussed here.)
 In contrast, non-Santa Ana fires generally burn farther inland during heat waves between June and September.